jundalisay/superblist/content/en/research/schumacher/buddhist-economics/part-1.md

 Burma says that:

-{{< quote >}}
+{{< q >}}
-<p>the New Burma sees no conflict between religious values and economic progress.
+the New Burma sees no conflict between religious values and economic progress.
 Spiritual health and material well-being are not enemies: they are natural allies.<br><br>We can blend successfully the religious and spiritual values of our heritage with the benefits of modern technology.<br><br>We Burmans have a sacred duty to conform both our dreams and our acts to our faith.
-This we shall ever do.”</p>
+This we shall ever do.”
-{{< /quote >}}
+{{< /q >}}

 Such countries assume that they can model their economic development plans in accordance with modern economics.